Ramsey problems for Berge hypergraphs: Small uniformity

-To prove $\textbf{(iv)}$ we follow the previous argument with a slight modification.
-Let $N = \frac{c-1}{c-2}n$.
-Using the notation of the proof of \textbf{(iii)} note that if two different vertex classes, say $V_1$ and $V_2$ intersect, i.e., there are edges $e_1\in E_1$ and $e_2\in E_2$ sharing at least one vertex, then all the other classes are pairwise disjoint and also disjoint from the set $e_1 \cup e_2$.
+\begin{proof} Observe first that if two different vertex classes, say $V_1$ and $V_2$ intersect, i.e., there are edges $e_1\in E_1$ and $e_2\in E_2$ sharing at least one vertex, then all the other classes are pairwise disjoint and also disjoint from the set $e_1 \cup e_2$.
 It is easy to see that otherwise we could find edges $e_3,e_4,...,e_c$ such that $e_i \in E_i$ ($1 \le i \le c$) and they are incident to at most $2c-2=r-1$ vertices.
-On the one hand, we have at least $N-r+1$ hyperedges that contain these edges, but on the other hand, among these hyperedges there can be at most $\binom{r}{2}$ hyperedges from each color class, which is a contradiction if $N$ is large enough.
+On the one hand, we have at least $N-r+1$ hyperedges that contain these edges, but on the other hand, among these hyperedges there can be at most $\binom{r}{2}$ hyperedges from each color class, which contradicts our assumption on $n$.